rnixx/undisorder/README.md

 ### Metadata Editing

-**Important:** Hashes are computed over the entire file content.
-If you later edit metadata on imported files — e.g. tagging photos in Digikam, editing ID3 tags in an audio player, or writing EXIF data with exiftool — the file content changes and the stored hash no longer matches the file on disk.
-This means:
+Hashes are computed over the entire file content.
+If you later edit metadata on imported files — e.g. tagging photos in Digikam, editing ID3 tags in an audio player, or writing EXIF data with exiftool — the file content changes and `current_hash` no longer matches `original_hash`.
+This is expected and handled:

-- `undisorder hashdb` (rebuild) will recompute correct hashes from the current file content
-- Re-importing the same source files is safe as long as the source hasn't changed, because the DB also stores source paths
+- **Re-importing the same source is safe**: Import dedup checks `original_hash` (the hash at import time), so editing the target file does not cause re-imports.

-If you routinely edit metadata on imported files, run `undisorder hashdb <target>` afterwards to keep the index in sync.
+- **Run `undisorder hashdb <target>` after editing**: This updates `current_hash` to match the file on disk, keeping the index in sync.

 ## Contributing